 How Do We Start?

-If you'd like, you can try out composting free for a month!
+If you’re hesitant about it, but wanna give it a shot, you can try out composting free for a month!

 With no strings attached, we'll drop off a 64-gallon tote (pictured below) and let your team see what they think.
-Along with that, one of our Sustainability Consultants will hold an orientation with your employees or community that teaches the 101 on how composting works, why we compost, and what is and isn't compostable.
+Along with that, one of our Sustainability Consultants will hold an orientation with your crew to teache the 101 on how composting works, why we compost, and what is and isn't compostable.
 We'll even throw in a quick and free audit to determine what type of waste materials you're producing, the best solution you have for your waste, and what is and isn't compostable out of those items.

-If you like the service, keep on composting and we'll quote you a long-term plan.
+If you like the service, keep on composting and we'll figure out a long-term plan.